AyahZaareer/Reading-notes/class5.md

 # Thinking in React:
-## The single-responsibility principle (SRP) is a computer-programming principle that states that every module, class or function in a computer program should have responsibility over a single part of that program's functionality, and it should encapsulate that part.
+### The single-responsibility principle (SRP):
+### is a computer-programming principle that states that every module, class or function in a computer program should have responsibility over a single part of that program's functionality, and it should encapsulate that part.
 All of that module, class or function's services should be narrowly aligned with that responsibility.
 ## Start With A Mock:
 #### Mocking is primarily used in unit testing.
 An object under test may have dependencies on other (complex) objects.
 To isolate the behavior of the object you want to replace the other objects by mocks that simulate the behavior of the real objects.
 This is useful if the real objects are impractical to incorporate into the unit test.
 #### In short, mocking is creating objects that simulate the behavior of real objects.